Energy in Malta: Renewable energy

 As of 2017, renewables represented 4.9% of gross inland energy consumption and 6.6% of gross electricity generation in Malta, some of the lowest shares in the European Union.
 Most of the renewable energy generated in Malta is solar energy, with some wind and Combined Heat and Power (CHP) generation.
 While the potential for solar and wind energy is substantial according to the EU, concerns over the loss of limited countryside land as well as potential visual pollution of both onshore and offshore projects present a significant challenge.
 As renewable energy projects can affect the appearance of coastlines, rural landscapes and Malta's historic towns and villages, they have also come into conflict with the country's important tourism sector.

 The European Union Directive 2009/28/EC set Malta's target share of renewable energy at 10% by the year 2020.

 The National Renewable Energy Action Plan for Malta was submitted in July 2010.
-According to the NREAP Malta's fuel mix in 2020 will be:
+According to the NREAP, Malta's renewable energy mix in 2020 was intended to be: